 Managing Director, Head of Flagship Projects & Strategy Planning

-Arif Lemani is an activist, and social innovator and is popularly called “The Idea Man”.
-He founded the Non-Profit, Small Wish International Foundation in 2015 with a vision to build an equitable and sustainable world.
-He is currently serving as the Head of Flagship Projects & Strategy Planning.
+Arif Lemani is an activist, social innovator, and artist.
+He has championed many social causes with his social innovations.
+His work has improved the lives of children deprived of decent childhood, empowered youth to take social action, and enabled thousands of people to live sustainably.
+He founded the Non-Profit, Small Wish International Foundation in 2015 and is currently serving as the Managing Director, Head of Flagship Projects & Strategy Planning.

 Arif was 11 when his dad, an environmentalist started taking him out as a field volunteer in animal vaccination camps, and wildlife sanctuaries to understand wildlife conservation, and indigenous community visits to understand rural life.
 His dad actively took him to activism events where he and his siblings together advocated for the conservation of wetlands and endangered species like great adjutant stock.